awslabs/aws-iot-greengrass-accelerators/v2/etl_simple/README.md

    arn:aws:cloudformation:eu-central-1:594598670825:stack/gg-accel-etl-simple/870a6f50-09a3-11ec-a262-0ad1fb9d7ee6
    ```

-At this point the CloudFormation stack is deployed and if the Greengrass core is running, it will have received the new deployment.
+At this point the CloudFormation stack is deployed and if the AWS IoT Greengrass core is running, it will have received the new deployment.
 Copy the _CloudPublishTopic_ topic for use when processing the MQTT messages in the Cloud.

 ## Investigating the Accelerator

 Once deployed, you can use either Test client from the AWS IoT Core console or via an MQTT client where you can publish and subscribe to topics.
 The examples below use the Test client.

 Create a *subscription* to the `core-name/etl_simple/load` topic from the previous section.
-This subscription will allow us to receive the *transformed message* from the locally running processes.
+This subscription will allow you to receive the *transformed message* from the locally running processes.

 ![](docs/test_client.png)